-Competency Demonstrate mastery in using clay for creative exploration and problem solving Explain the transformations of clay and glaze at each stage of the building, drying, and firing process Demonstrate ability to finish ceramics appropriately by glazing and firing or alternative finishing methods Demonstrate or present a specialized technique or topic to the rest of the class Demonstrate ability to mix and test glazes from a recipe.
-Demonstrate an ability to load kilns
+Competency Explain the transformations of clay and glaze at each stage of the building, drying, and firing process Demonstrate an ability to load kilns Demonstrate ability to finish ceramics appropriately by glazing and firing or alternative finishing methods Demonstrate mastery in using clay for creative exploration and problem solving Demonstrate ability to mix and test glazes from a recipe.
+Demonstrate or present a specialized technique or topic to the rest of the class

-17. Recommended Course Content and Timeline.
+- 17. Recommended Course Content and Timeline.
 The course content facilitates the course competencies.
-Course content may be organized by weeks, units, topics or the like.

-Content

-2-4 weeks: focus on elements and principles of design applied to ceramics, such as contrast, asymmetrical balance, variety (with lunity), emphasis (with subordination), and repetition and rhythm.

-2-4 weeks: presentations or demonstrations by students of a specialized topic or technique that they have focused on during the semester, accompanied by illustrative works in progress.
+Course content may be organized by weeks, units, topics or the like. - 2-4 weeks: focus on elements and principles of design applied to ceramics, such as contrast, asymmetrical balance, variety (with unity), emphasis (with subordination), and repetition and rhythm. - 2-4 weeks: presentations or demonstrations by students of a specialized topic or technique that they have focused on during the semester, accompanied by illustrative works in progress. - 6-7 weeks: creating works of art from clay that reflect the student's own particular interest (following a focus chosen at the beginning of the semester).

--7 weeks: creating works of art from clay that reflect the student's own particular interest (following a focus chosen at the beginning f the semester). -4 weeks: glazing, decorating, loading, firing, and mixing glaze.
-8. Program Learning Outcomes.
+2-4 weeks: glazing, decorating, loading, firing, and mixing glaze.

+18. Program Learning Outcomes.